scipy/scipy/doc/source/tutorial/ndimage.rst

 A function is provided that allows the calculation of a structure that is dilated a number of times with itself:

-    The :obj:`iterate_structure` function returns a structure by dilation of the input structure *iteration* - 1 times with itself.
+    The :func:`iterate_structure` function returns a structure by dilation of the input structure *iteration* - 1 times with itself.
 For
     instance: